abrarsharif66/Pixel-pigeon/README.md

   - Swift and automated delivery of event photos to individuals captured during an event.

 - **Client-Side Photo Upload:**
-  - Users can easily upload their photos, names, and contact details (email or WhatsApp number) using a QR code generated from the website.
+  - Users can easily upload their photos, names, and contact details (email).

 - **Machine Learning Image Labeling:**
   - Utilizes a powerful machine learning algorithm to automatically label and recognize images, improving the overall efficiency of photo management.